 - As a replacement or substitute for operating funds.
-The CPA is a supplementary funding source intended to increase available resources for community preservation acquisitions and initiatives. - Payment for routine maintenance, defined as, the upkeep of any real or personal property. - Gymnasiums, stadiums, or any similar structure, artificial turf. - Projects without a public purpose or public benefit.
+The CPA is a supplementary funding source intended to increase available resources for community preservation acquisitions and initiatives. - Payment for routine maintenance, defined as, the upkeep of any real or personal property. - Gymnasiums, stadiums, or any similar structure, artificial turf. - Projects without a public purpose or public benefit

-The chart provided on the next page, offered by the Community Preservation Coalition, is intended to guide both the CPC and potential applicants on allowable use of CPA funds to determine project eligibility.
+The chart provided on the next page offered by the Community Preservation Coalition, is intended to guide both the CPC and potential applicants on allowable use of CPA funds to determine project eligibility.

-Lakeville Community Preservation Program - Allowable Spending Purposes Project Eligibility Community Open Space Recreation & Terms Housing Preservation Land to protect: Land for active or Housing for low-Buildings, struc-· existing and future well and moderate-inpassive recreational tures, vessels, real fields . aquifers and use including but not come individuals property, docurecharge areas • watershed limited to community and families, ments, or artifacts land • agricultural land • gardens • trails • including low- or State Register of grasslands • fields • forest moderate-income noncommercial youth Historic Places or land • marshes and other and adult sports • use seniors age 60+: • determined by the wetlands • river, stream, as a park, play-ground, Moderate Income Historic Commission lake and pond frontage . or athletic field. is less than 100%. to be significant in lands to protect scenic of US HUD Area the history, archeol-Shall not include horse vistas . land for wildlife or Wide Median ogy, architecture, or or dog racing, artificial nature preserve • land for (AMI).
-Low culture of Waterturf, or the use of land recreational use Income is less for a stadium, gymnatown. sium, or similar than 80% of AMI. structure.
-ACQUIRE Obtain by gift, purchase, YES YES YES YES devise, grant, rental, purchase, lease or otherwise.2 CREATE To bring into being or YES YES YES NO cause to exist.3 PRESERVE Protection of personal or YES YES YES YES real property from injury, harm, or destruction.
-REHABILITATE/ RESTORE Capital improvements, or the making of extraordinary repairs for the YES purpose of making [a YES resource] functional for If acquired or YES YES If acquired or created created using its intended use including using CPA funds but not limited to CPA funds improvements to comply with ADA, MAAB4, and other federal, state, local regulations, or access codes or federal standards for historic properties.
-SUPPORT Provide grants, loans, rental assistance, security deposits, interest-rate write downs or other forms of NO NO YES NO assistance directly to individuals and families who are eligible for community housing, or to an entity that owns, operates, or manages such housing for the purpose of making housing affordable.
+Lakeville Commu nity Preservation Program - Allo wable Spen ding Purposes Project Eligibility & Terms 1 Open Space Recreation Community Housing Historic Preservation Land to protect: • existing and future well fields • aquifers and recharge areas • watershed land • agricultural land • grasslands • fields • forest land • marshes and other wetlands • river, stream, lake and pond frontage • lands to protect scenic vistas • land for wildlife or nature preserve • land for recreational use Land for active or passive recreational use including but not limited to • community gardens • trails • noncommercial youth and adult sports • use as a park, play-ground, or athletic field.
+Shall not include horse or dog racing, artificial turf, or the use of land for a stadium, gymnasium, or similar structure.
+Housing for low- and moderate-in- come individuals and families, including low- or moderate-income seniors age 60+:• Moderate Income is less than 100%, of US HUD Area Wide Median (AMI).• Low Income is less than 80% of AMI.
+Buildings, structures, vessels, real property, documents, or artifacts State Register of Historic Places or determined by the Historic Commission to be significant in the history, archeology, architecture, or culture of Watertown.
+ACQUIRE Obtain by gift, purchase, devise, grant, rental, purchase, lease or otherwise.
+2 YES YES YES YES CREATE To bring into being or cause to exist.
+3 YES YES YES NO PRESERVE Protection of personal or real property from injury, harm, or destruction.
+YES YES YES YES REHABILITATE/ RESTORE Capital improvements, or the making of extraordinary repairs for the purpose of making [a resource] functional for its intended use including but not limited to improvements to comply with ADA, MAAB4, and other federal, state, local regulations, or access codes or federal standards for historic properties.
+YES If acquired or created using CPA funds YES YES If acquired or created using CPA funds YES SUPPORT Provide grants, loans, rental assistance, security deposits, interest-rate write downs or other forms of assistance directly to individuals and families who are eligible for community housing, or to an entity that owns, operates, or manages such housing for the purpose of making housing affordable.
+NO NO YES NO

-&lt;sup>1This chart is adapted from versions created by the Department of Revenue and the Community Preservation Coalition: community preservation.org/allowable-uses
+1This chart is adapted from versions created by the Department of Revenue and the Community Preservation Coalition: community preservation.org/allowable-uses

-&lt;sup>2Specifications for eminent domain can be found in MGL c.44B §.5(e)
+2Specifications for eminent domain can be found in MGL c.44B §.5(e)

-&lt;sup>3Seideman vs. City of Newton, 452 Mass.
-472 (2008)

-&lt;sup>4ADA - Americans with Disabilities Act; MAAB - Massachusetts Architectural Access Board
+3Seideman vs. City of Newton, 452 Mass.
+472 (2008) 4ADA - Americans with Disabilities Act; MAAB - Massachusetts Architectural Access Board